 Laws change, so speak with a lawyer to insure that this publication is still accurate, or call the Office of the Attorney General at the number provided above.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.
-This information is current as of the date of its printing, May 2012.
+This information is current as of August 2013.

 (Permission for copying and distribution granted to the Alliance for Equal Justice and to individuals for non-commercial use only.)